BlankSpruce/gersemi/README.md

 ## Formatting

 The key goal is for the tool to "just work" and to have as little configuration as possible so that you don't have to worry about fine-tuning formatter to your needs - as long as you embrace the `gersemi` style of formatting, similarly as `black` or `gofmt` do their job.
-Currently only line length can be changed with `80` as default value.
-Currently the basic assumption is that code to format is valid CMake language code - `gersemi` might be able to format some particular cases of invalid code but it's not guaranteed and it shouldn't be relied upon.
+The basic assumption is that code to format is valid CMake language code - `gersemi` might be able to format some particular cases of invalid code but it's not guaranteed and it shouldn't be relied upon.
 Moreover only commands from CMake 3.0 onwards are supported and will be formatted properly - for instance [`exec_program` has been deprecated since CMake 3.0](https://cmake.org/cmake/help/latest/command/exec_program.html) so it won't be formatted.
-Be warned though it's not production ready so the changes to code might be destructive and you should always have a backup (version control helps a lot).
+Changes to code might be destructive and you should always have a backup (version control helps a lot).

 ### Style

+`gersemi` in general will use canonical casing as it's defined in official CMake documentation like `FetchContent_Declare`.
+There are a few deliberate exceptions for which lower case name was chosen to provide broader consistency with other CMake commands.
+In case of unknown commands, not provided through `definitions`, lower case will be used.

 #### Default style `favour-inlining`